dhis2/design-system/atoms/fileupload.md

 ### File list
 ![](../images/file-upload-full.png)

-The filename of successfully uploaded files is displayed in the file list.
+The filename of successfully uploaded files, or files queued for upload, are displayed in the file list.
 Each file in the list has a control to remove that file.

 ### File list placeholder text
 ![](../images/file-upload-placeholder.png)